stephensl/LS170/lesson_2/notes.md

     - Various approaches and algorithms for determining size of initial transmission window.
       - Exact implementation dependent on which variant of TCP is being used.

+### Congestion Avoidance vs Flow Control
+  - Congestion avoidance
+    - Managing rate of data transmission to prevent the network as a whole from being overloaded.
+  - Flow Control
+    - Managing the rate of data transmission between sender and receiver to prevent the receiver from being overwhelmed.

 ### Limitations/Disadvantages of TCP
   - Latency overhead in establishing connection due to Handshake process.
   - Head of Line Blocking (HOL)